lmmmabie/P2---Tournament-Results/README.md

 This is a database project that shows uses Python and SQL and sample files to test code for a tournament.

-Table of contents
+TABLE OF CONTENTS

 1. Documentation
 2. Testing Information
 3. Copyright and license

-What's included
+WHAT'S INCLUDED

 1. README.md
 2. tournament.sql
 3. tournament.py
 4. tournament_test.py

-Documentation
+DOCUMENTATION

 To use the project files to setup a swiss-system tournament, follow the below steps.

 Download Files

-Download the project files
+- Download the project files

 Create Database

-Log into your PostgreSQL console and create a new database, for example:
+- Log into your PostgreSQL console and create a new database, for example:

-CREATE DATABASE tournament
+- CREATE DATABASE tournament

 Create Tables

-There are two tables required for the database.
+- There are two tables required for the database.
 One table is for players and one form matches.

 CREATE TABLE players (
     player_id SERIAL primary key,